What is gluten, and why is it harmful?

 In DR William Davis book he state that the increase of wheat products everywhere means the Food and Drug industries have had financial success and profited on a massive scale.
 It can make you wonder if this perfect storm was something man-made.

 The company Kraft now generates 48.1 billion in annual revenues, an 1800% increase since the late 80s, a substantial portion of which comes from wheat and corn-based snacks.
-Did a group of powerful men convene in a secret Howard Hughesian meeting in 1955 which mapped out an evil plan to mass-produce high-yield, low-cost dwarf wheat?
+Did a group of powerful men convene in a secret meeting which mapped out an evil plan to mass-produce high-yield, low-cost dwarf wheat?

 Then engineered the release of government-sanctioned advice to eat healthy whole grains, which led corporate companies to sell hundreds of billions of dollars worth of processed wheat food products, all leading to obesity and the need for billions of dollars of drug treatments for diabetes and heart disease and all the other health consequences of the city.

-Are all these organisations in cahoots with the wheat farmers and seed and chemical companies?
-In the West, we were advised to reduce saturated fat intake and increase grain-based foods.
-In doing s,o we now have a massive rise in gluten sensitivities.
-It seems like the perfect storm an has made many people incredibly wealthy.
+Are all these organisations in cahoots with the wheat farmers, seed, and chemical companies?
+In the West, we were advised to reduce our intake of saturated fats and increase our consumption of grain-based foods.
+In doing so we now have a massive rise in gluten sensitivities.
+It seems like the perfect storm and has made many people incredibly wealthy.

 We have mutant seeds grown in synthetic soil, bathed in chemicals.
 They're deconstructed, pulverised to fine dust, bleached and chemically treated to create a barren industrial filler that no other creature on the planet will eat.
 And we wonder why it might be making us sick.